ISYE 6414

 Models & predictors

-We expect 10+ predictors per model (a categorical variable counts as 1 predictor regardless of its number of levels).
+We expect 10+ predictors per model (a categorical variable counts as 1, regardless of its number of levels).
 The point is to see meaningful variable selection applied: start broad, then let the data guide you toward a parsimonious final model.

 Train / validation / test split